-My name is Edmund Harris and I am a heritage professional and architectural historian based in Canterbury.
+My name is Edmund Harris and I am a heritage professional and architectural historian based in Suffolk.

 Although I love historic buildings of all periods, Victorian and Edwardian architecture has always been a special passion.
 A formative experience was seeing St Michael and All Angels in Lyndhurst, Hampshire (Grade I, William White, 1858-1869) at the age of ten.
 Even in the drizzle of a murky afternoon in late autumn, its colourful, vivid, eccentric, highly inventive architecture made a huge impression.
 Though that was over 30 years ago, throughout all that time the architecture of the 19th century has never stopped yielding up new discoveries to delight and entertain me.